TaliesinDS/MangaDex/USER_MANUAL.md

 It can:

-- Add every manga you follow on MangaDex into your Suwayomi library.
+- Add every manga you follow on MangaDex into your Suwayomi library
-- (Optional) Put each manga into categories based on your MangaDex reading status (Reading, Completed, Dropped, etc.).
+- (Optional) Put each manga into categories based on your MangaDex reading status (Reading, Completed, Dropped, etc.)
-- (Optional) Mark chapters as read in Suwayomi to match what you have already read on MangaDex.
+- (Optional) Mark chapters as read in Suwayomi to match what you have already read on MangaDex
-- (Optional) Use a local bookmarks/list file instead of your live follows.
+- (Optional) Use a local bookmarks/list file instead of live follows (txt/csv/xlsx/json/html)
-- Migrate entries already in your Suwayomi library to alternative sources (e.g., Weeb Central, MangaPark) when the original source has 0 or very few chapters.
-This is useful for delisted/DMCA’d manga on MangaDex.
+- Migrate entries already in your Suwayomi library to alternative sources (e.g., MangaPark, Weeb Central) when the original source has 0 or very few chapters

 It does **not**:

-- Create categories automatically (you should create them in Suwayomi first and note their numeric IDs).
+- Create categories automatically (please create them in Suwayomi first and note their numeric IDs)
-- Recover chapters that have been DMCA removed or delisted from MangaDex.
+- Recover chapters that have been DMCA removed or delisted from MangaDex
-- Sync continuously (it is a one‑time or occasional run tool).
+- Sync continuously (this is a one‑time or occasional run tool)

 Notes about connections/authentication:

-- The tool talks to your Suwayomi server using its REST API and, if needed, its GraphQL endpoint.
-Many Suwayomi builds expose GraphQL openly on <http://127.0.0.1:4567/api/graphql>, which lets this tool work even if some REST endpoints require a UI token.
+- The tool talks to your Suwayomi server using its REST API and, if needed, GraphQL
-- If your server requires authentication for the endpoints this tool needs, you can pass --username/--password or --token.
-Otherwise you can leave auth out.
+- If your server requires authentication for the endpoints this tool needs, pass `--username/--password` or `--token`; otherwise you can leave auth out

 ---

+## Safety & Defaults

+- Non‑destructive by default: migration keeps the original entry unless you explicitly enable removal
+- Destructive actions are labeled “(destructive)” in red throughout the GUI
+- The first time you enable a destructive action, a confirmation dialog appears with a “Don’t show again” option (re‑enable by deleting `%APPDATA%\MangaDex_Suwayomi\config.json`)

 ## 2. Prerequisites (What You Need First)